 Your responses to these questions are also completely voluntary.
 That means you may choose not to answer any question, or you may stop the interview if you wish, but we hope you don’t.
 Your responses to these questions will in no way affect your participation in the [PROGRAM NAME] program or affect your receipt of any kinds of public benefits or services.

-According to the Paperwork Reduction Act, public reporting burden for this collection of information is estimated to average 40 minutes per response, including the time for reviewing instructions, gathering and maintaining the data needed, and reviewing the collection of information.
-An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
-The OMB control number for this collection is xxxx-xxxx and it expires xx/xx/xxxx.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to Erika Lundquist; 16 E 34th St, MDRC, 19th Floor, New York, NY 10016; (212) 340-8605; Attn: OMB-PRA (XXXX-XXXX).
+According to the Paperwork Reduction Act, an agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
+The OMB control number for this collection is 0970-0485 and it expires 09/30/2019.
+Please send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to Erika Lundquist; 16 E 34th St, MDRC, 19th Floor, New York, NY 10016; (212) 340-8605; Attn: OMB-PRA (0970-0485).

 And finally, this interview might be monitored or recorded for quality control purposes.
 Do I have your consent to continue?

-1 YES
+1 YES [SKIP TO PRIVACY 1]

+2 NO [

+May I ask if you are declining to consent because you are concerned about the possibility of being recorded, or is it because you do not want to participate in the interview?

+Don’t want to be recorded [CONTINUE TO RECORDING ISSUE]

+Don’t want to do the interview [SKIP TO TERMINATION SCRIPT]

+RECORDING ISSUE: I understand your concern.
+I can turn the recorder off and we can continue with the interview.
+Would that be satisfactory?

+Yes [DISABLE RECORDER & CONTINUTE TO PRIVACY 1]

-2 NO [READ TERMINATION SCRIPT]
+No [SKIP TO TERMINATION SCRIPT]

 PRIVACY1

 [IF INTERVIEW IS WITH INCARCERATED RESPONDENT (P1=3), SKIP TO PRIVACY 3]